Equatorial timelike circular orbits around generic ultracompact objects: Circular geodesics on the equatorial plane

 Then, the remaining condition~\eqref{circon2} yields $\Omega_\pm$ in terms of the derivatives of the metric functions at $r^{\rm cir}$

 This confirms that the angular velocity ceases to be real when $C(r)<0$.

 Asymptotically, TCOs are essentially Keplerian, and thus stable.
-Then, an important orbit amongst the TCOs is the ISCO: the stable circular orbit with the smallest radial coordinate.
-As already antecipated in the previous subsection, there are two different ways to define this orbit.
-The first, Kerr-like, is that the ISCO lies at the threshold of the stability condition~\eqref{isco1}, $V_{-1}''(r^{\rm ISCO_{\rm std}}) = 0$, \textit{and} that it is continuously connected by stable TCOs to spatial infinity.
+Then, as already anticipated in the previous subsection, two important orbits amongst the TCOs emerge: the MSCO and the ISCO.
+For Kerr-like objects, both orbits are one and the same, and they lies at the threshold of the stability condition~\eqref{isco1}, $V_{-1}''(r^{\rm MSCO}) = 0$, \textit{and} that it is continuously connected by stable TCOs to spatial infinity.
 Thus, it is determined by

 In generic ultra-compact objects, however, and as illustrated in the examples below, there may be further disconnected regions with stable TCOs closer to the centre of the compact object.
 In particular, rather than ending at a transition to a region of unstable TCOs, they can end at a limiting orbit below which \textit{no} circular geodesics are possible (with $C(r)<0$).
-Thus, the absolute ISCO can occur at the threshold of this region, which is given by eq.~\eqref{isco21}:
+Thus, the ISCO can occur at the threshold of this region, which is given by eq.~\eqref{isco21}:

 where $|\delta r| \ll 1$.
-An illustration of the structure of TCOs around the ISCO$_{\rm std}$ and ISCO$_{\rm abs}$ is shown in Fig. \ref{Fig:IllusISCO}.
-We remark that below we will see ultra-compact objects where both ISCO$_{\rm std}$ and ISCO$_{\rm abs}$ are present.
+An illustration of the structure of TCOs around the MSCO and ISCO is shown in Fig. \ref{Fig:IllusISCO}.
+We remark that below we will see ultra-compact objects where both MSCO and ISCO are present.

-Knowing the ISCO's radius (regardless of being ISCO$_{\rm std}$ or ISCO$_{\rm abs}$) one can compute the energy, $E_{\rm ISCO}$ and consequently the efficiency $\epsilon$, from eq.~\eqref{Eq:Efficiency}.